The brutal truth of job searching is this:

 I’m a big believer in tailoring your resume.
 It works for sure.
-But since this method is all about volume and speed, I’d say you just need to tailor it for the general type of job you’re applying for.
+Even though this method is all about volume and speed, I’d say you should still tailor your resume for the job description, or at least for the general type of job you’re applying for.

 I wrote this step-by-step guide on how to tailor your resume for any job.
-You might want to check it out and create what I call a “master copy”.
+You might want to check it out if you need help with this step.

 Isn’t this spam?